 Plastic is made from oil, the same kind that gasoline is made from.

 Recycling a ton of plastic bottles saves about 3.8 barrels of oil.
-Flin Flon recycled 4 tons of plastic in 2013 which saved over 15 barrels of oil.
-Plastic recycling rates are very low with less than 9% recovered in the US in 2012.
+Flin Flon recycled almost 11 tons of plastic in 2015 which saved over 41 barrels of oil.

 Pure plastic is very unstable and wouldn’t hold anything.
 Different chemicals are added to make it useful based on what the plastic will be used for.
 So plastic is really a family of related materials.

-When plastic items are made, it is important to get the right plastic with no other kind mixed in.
+When plastic items are made, it is important to have only one kind of plastic with no other kind mixed in.
 When plastic recycling began, something was needed to make sure the recycled plastic resin was pure.